 Scope test.
 You'll be sedated for this test, known as an upper endoscopy exam.
-During the exam, your doctor threads a long flexible tube equipped with a tiny camera (endoscope) down your throat and esophagus and into your stomach and duodenum.
+During the exam, Dr. Maher threads a long flexible tube equipped with a tiny camera (endoscope) down your throat and esophagus and into your stomach and duodenum.
 This instrument allows your doctor to view any irregularities in your upper digestive tract and remove tissue samples (biopsy).

 These samples are analyzed for H. pylori infection.
 This test isn't generally recommended solely to diagnose an H. pylori infection because it's more invasive than a breath or stool test, but it may be used to diagnose H. pylori ulcers or if it's needed to rule out other digestive conditions.

 H. pylori infections are usually treated with at least two different antibiotics at once, to help prevent the bacteria from developing a resistance to one particular antibiotic.
-Your doctor also will prescribe or recommend an acid-suppressing drug, to help your stomach lining heal.
+Dr. Maher will also prescribe or recommend an acid-suppressing drug, to help your stomach lining heal.